-Dr. Pamela L.- SBIR Grant Writer and Instructor
+Dr. Pamela L.- SBIR Grant Writer, Academic Grant Editor and Instructor

 SBIR Grant Writer Pamela’s research goal is to understand how interactions between hemodynamic forces, neurohormones, and inflammatory mediators regulate cardiovascular disease progression in response to Type II diabetes and hemodynamic overload.
 Her lab uses a combination of pre-clinical disease models, in vivo measurements of blood flow, cardiac function, and in situ measurements of arteriolar morphology and vasoreactivity. and isolation of primary cardiac myocytes, fibroblasts and cells.
 Biochemical, molecular and proteomic approaches are used to characterize disease progression.

 She earned a PhD in Biomedical Sciences from the University of Massachusetts Medical School and was a postdoctoral fellow at Massachusetts General Hospital and Emory University School of Medicine.
 From 1994-2008, she held several faculty positions in medical schools, and was promoted to the rank of full professor in 2005, During the past 10 years, she has transitioned to academic leadership positions, first at Nationwide Children’s Hospital (Ohio State) and more recently as at Geisinger Commonwealth School of Medicine.
 During this period, her primary focus was on program building, developing clinical research infrastructure, and faculty recruitment and development.